agamagtdM10102148/commercialization-public/manufacture/desktop/secure-boot-isnt-configured-correctly-troubleshooting.md

 4. If the PC is not able to boot after enabling Secure Boot, go back into the BIOS menus, disable Secure Boot, and try to boot the PC again.

-5. In some cases, you may need to refresh or reset your PC to its original state before you can turn on Secure Boot.
-For more info, see [How to restore, refresh, or reset your PC](http://go.microsoft.com/fwlink/p/?linkid=279534).
+5. In some cases, you may need to refresh or Remove everything to its original state before you can turn on Secure Boot.
+For more info, see [How to restore, refresh, or Remove everything](http://go.microsoft.com/fwlink/p/?linkid=279534).

 6. If the above steps don’t work, and you still want to use the Secure Boot feature, contact your manufacturer for help.